 And, this is a great meal for several reasons:

-- The cornbread meal will fill up your family and cost less than $15
+- The chili cornbread skillet meal will fill up your family and cost less than $15

 - If you’re watching your waistline, you can use lean ground beef or ground turkey instead